mayankraipure11/gitops/README.md

 - **Helm Deployment**: The Helm chart creation and configuration are complete.
 Currently, there is an issue with the app-message-two Helm chart that I am fixing.
 Status: In Progress.

+- **GitOps for Deployment (Flux)**: Dploy the application via Flux GitOps practices in kind cluster.

 - **Ingress Resources**: Services are currently exposed via port forwarding; this can be achieved using ingress resources.

 - **Terraform**: Cluster creation is currently done using the `kind create` command.
 I am working on creating the cluster using Terraform.